downToHell/compiler_project/ReadMe.md

 ```

 **Other**
-- The compiler does not insert any `print_int`'s or `print_bool`'s itself.
+- the compiler does not insert any `print_int`'s or `print_bool`'s itself.
 All printing has to be done explicitly in code

 ## Test Framework